 Temporarily Absent From Australia

-People who get an Australian pension, and travel to Spain, or another country, for less than 12 months, will continue to have their pension paid into their nominated bank account in Australia every two weeks subject to ongoing qualification.
+People who get an Australian pension, and travel to Spain, or another country, for less than 12 months, will continue to have their pension paid into their nominated bank account in Australia every 2 weeks subject to ongoing qualification.